Yes, heat can affect your brain and mood. Here's why

 If you're feeling a bit brain-fogged these days, you might not be wrong to blame it on the heat.

 Several summers back, researchers in Boston studied young adults living in college dorm rooms during a heat wave.
-Some had central AC, and slept at a cool 71 degrees Fahrenheit.
-But others slept in rooms without air-conditioning, where the temperature hovered around 80 degrees.
+Some had central AC and slept at a cool 71 degrees Fahrenheit.
+Others slept in rooms without air-conditioning, where the temperature hovered around 80 degrees.

-The tests included a math test requiring simple addiction and subtraction and a second test, the Stroop test, that jumbles colors and words.
-"So, if I show the word 'red' in the color blue, participants have to respond 'blue'," says study author Jose Guillermo Cedeño Laurent, an assistant professor at the Rutgers School of Public Health.
+The tests included a math test requiring simple addition and subtraction and a second test, the Stroop test, that jumbles colors and words.
+"So, if I show the word 'red' in the color blue, participants have to respond 'blue,'" says study author Jose Guillermo Cedeño Laurent, an assistant professor at the Rutgers School of Public Health.

 It's easy to get tripped up if your attention or reaction time is slowed, he says, and that's exactly what heat appears to be doing.
 "The magnitude of the effect was really striking," Cedeño Laurent says.
 "We saw reductions in the order of 10% in their response times and also their accuracy."